angelalonso/robot/brain/SETUP_README.md

 You can have as many as you need, and even call one from another (see "special objects" below) if you need to.

-You should adde them in the actions/ folder, where you'll already find some examples.
+I suggest you add them in the actions/ folder, where you'll already find some examples, but any other form of keeping those files should be fine.

 Modify them or create one from scratch with the following information:
 - Each file can store several actions/rules